wKovacs64/hibp/README.md

    - [https://unpkg.com/hibp/dist/browser/hibp.esm.js][cdn-browser-esm-dev]
    - [https://unpkg.com/hibp/dist/browser/hibp.esm.min.js][cdn-browser-esm-prod]

-   For more information on ESM in the browser, check out [Using JavaScript modules on the web][esm-primer].
+   For more information on ESM in the browser, check out [Using JS modules in the browser][js-modules].

 ## Try It Out